 The initial targets for the 2018-2021 period of performance were approved by the TPB at its regular meeting on June 20, 2018 in Resolution R19-2018.
-The targets met the MAP-21/FAST PBPP requirements and were consistent with the target setting approaches of Maryland, Virginia, and the District of Columbia.
+The targets met federal requirements and were consistent with the target setting approaches of Maryland, Virginia, and the District of Columbia.

-CMAQ PROGRAM PERFORMANCE MEASURES
+CMAO PROGRAM PERFORMANCE MEASURES

-The FHWA published the System Performance: Highway and Freight, Congestion Mitigation and Air Quality (CMAQ) Final Rule on January 18, 2017, with an effective date of May 20, 2017.
+The FHWA published the System Performance: Highway and Freight, Congestion Mitigation and Air Quality (CMAQ) final rule on January 18, 2017, with an effective date of May 20, 2017.
 The state DOTs then had one year until May 20, 2018 to set their initial targets.
 The rule requires states to set targets for three performance measures concerning CMAQ: 1) PHED, 2) Mode Share (Non-SOV), and 3) Emissions Reduction.
 Table 20 summarizes these three performance measures.